jangkayl/jangkayl/README.md

 ## 💡 About Me

-🎓 I'm a passionate Computer Science student and full-stack developer who loves crafting beautiful and efficient web applications.
+🎓 I'm a passionate Computer Science student and full-stack developer who loves crafting efficient web applications.
 🧠 I’m not just coding—I’m also mastering the art of **prompt engineering** like an AI whisperer.
 🚀 I build fast, scalable, and clean apps using modern stacks across the frontend and backend.